A Short History of the Band

 In 1845 a commission was formed to study the conditions of French military music, which included well-known composers Spontini, Auber, Onslow, Adam and Halvéy under the leadership of Général de Rumigny (to whom the Berlioz Symphony for Band was dedicated).
 After much discussion the commission decided a field test was needed and a number of bands were invited to perform on the Champ de Mars, the present location of the Eiffel Tower on 22 April 1845.
 As this turned out to be too broad to achieve recommendations, the commission next decided to have only two bands of 45 players perform, one under the leadership of Sax and the other under Michele Carafa, a professor from the Gymnase de Musique Militaire and his students.

 Carafa, whose reputation in Paris was at stake was determined to stop at nothing to win and had his agents kidnap seven key members of Sax’s band.
 Carafa began performing the test composition, a new “Andante” composed by Adolphe Adam, which the audience was reported to have applauded, but without enthusiasm.14 Sax, trying without success to locate his missing players, arrived late for the contest, carrying two instruments which he himself alternately played in an attempt to cover the missing parts.
 His band was conducted by A. Fessy, music director of the Regiment of the 5th Parisian National Guard, and was heard as “more bold, open, sonorous, noble, sustained … and was followed with cries of enthusiasm and applause.”
 Anyone with experience in outdoor band performance would have not been surprised.
-Carafa’s band was based on the old traditional extension of the Harmoniemusik principle, with 60% woodwinds, including oboes and bassoons which are nearly useless in the open air.
-Sax’s band, on the other hand had only 24% woodwinds resulting in a darker homogeneous sound with a stronger bass.
+Carafa’s band was based on the old traditional extension of the Harmoniemusik principle, with 60 per cent woodwinds, including oboes and bassoons which are nearly useless in the open air.
+Sax’s band, on the other hand had only 24 per cent woodwinds resulting in a darker homogeneous sound with a stronger bass.
 It was no contest.

 Debates within the government continued, with more experiments in instrumentation until 1854 and a new ordinance from the government.
 Now the acknowledged band instrumentation included a number of instruments made by Sax, including for the first time a full family of saxophones (pairs of soprano, alto, tenor and baritone).